jayasree-g/Jayasree-Gondipalle/README.md

 ## Hi there 👋 I am Jayasree Gondipalle
-Full stack web developer, eager to build the foundation for a professional career in the field.
-My goal is to become a proficient and versatile developer who can create dynamic, user-friendly web applications that make a positive impact on people's lives.
+Full stack web developer, eager to build a strong foundation for a professional career.
+My goal is to become a proficient developer who can create dynamic, user-friendly web applications that make a positive impact on people's lives.

 🌱 I’m currently learning Backend<br>